Doctor insights on:

 Currently using albuterol sulfate inhaler and taking loratadine (both prescribed).
 Any interaction concerns if I take Mucinex (guaifenesin) as well?

 I don't get drowsy at all taking loratadine.
 Should I be still concerned about possible interactions with alcohol?

 Used a drug: Interaction checker - no significant interactions were noted. ...Read more

 The question presented in this thread is about INTERACTION between Diphenhydramine and Loratadine, NOT the additive effects.
 Is there chemical interac?

-No: to best of my knowledge there is no chemical interaction between the two except additive effect ...Read more
+No: To best of my knowledge there is no chemical interaction between the two except additive effect ...Read more

 marijuana has few, if any, interactions with medicines.
 The medical use of marijuana is extremely important, and because of politics, may be unknown by many physicians.
-The non-THC continent oil of marijuana can effectively treat pediatric seizures which conventional anticonvulsants do not touch, particularly in mitochondrial patients
+The oil from marijuana, which contains no THC, can effectively treat pediatric seizures which conventional anticonvulsants do not touch, particularly in mitochondrial patients

-Nothing: Claritin and most other nonsedating third generation antihistamines are very safe.
-The initial studies for Claritin were done at 40 mg (4 times the currently recommended dose).
+Nothing: Claritin (loratadine) and most other nonsedating third generation antihistamines are very safe.
+The initial studies for Claritin (loratadine) were done at 40 mg (4 times the currently recommended dose).
 If a physical symptom is experienced after using any medication at an excessively high dose, the best resource is the "poison control" center.
 They are available 24/7 by calling 1-800-poison1. ...Read more